 Plymouth is a somewhat small city located in the state of Wisconsin.
 With a population of 8,505 people and three constituent neighborhoods, Plymouth is the 100th largest community in Wisconsin.

-Plymouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Plymouth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plymouth are a mix of both white- and blue-collar jobs.
 Overall, Plymouth is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Plymouth who work in office and administrative support (11.80%), sales jobs (9.19%), and management occupations (8.88%).

-As is often the case in a small city, Plymouth doesn't have a public transportation system that people use for their commute.
+Plymouth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Plymouth citizens is substantially higher than the typical US community, as 29.82% of adults in Plymouth have at least a bachelor's degree.